Code-Institute-Submissions/MP1-2/README.md

 ### Acknowledgements

 - The [code institute](https://codeinstitute.net) for the inspiration and knowledge to do this website.
-- The code institute [Slack](https://slack.com/) channel, for having an extense library of questions and answer with almost all my questions.
+- The code institute [Slack](https://slack.com/) channel, for having an extensive library of questions and answer with almost all my questions.
-- My mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/?originalSubdomain=ng) for the guidance and support.
+- My mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/?originalSubdomain=ng) for guidance and support.